United Kingdom in the Soviet–Afghan War: Training

 Britain's biggest contribution to the war by far was training the Mujahideen fighters.
 From Islamabad MI6 coordinated a multitude of private security and mercenary firms much of which was contracted out to the British Army.
 These were monitored by Scotland Yard's Special Branch and MI5, and given the go-ahead by the Foreign Office.
 These firms would directly train Afghan forces; the main company was Keenie Meenie Services (KMS Ltd) which was led by former SAS officers.
 The training was done in a pyramid structure with the SAS, KMS and MI6.
 This was done through Saladin Security, a KMS subsidiary.
 They would end up training the leaders of seven large brigades.
 Some of this training took place before the Soviet invasion was launched – the support going to the Mahz-i-Milli Islam led by Rahmatullah Safi who lived in England after the Soviet invasion.
 He and his officers were trained by MI6 and would return a year later based in Peshawar, and operated in Paktia and Kunar provinces.
 They would later take part in the 1986 Zhawar fighting.

 The Special Air Service themselves were sent to Pakistan in 1983 and worked alongside US special forces in training Pakistan's SSG commandos.
 They would then guide guerrilla operations in Afghanistan in the hope officers could impart their learned expertise directly to the Afghans.

 They taught the Mujahideen how to shoot down Russian helicopters.

-For Massoud's men, it was different, due to Pakistan's hostility they had to take them out of Pakistan and be trained elsewhere.
+For Massoud's men, the Jamiat e-Islami, it was different, due to Pakistan's hostility they had to take them out of Pakistan and be trained elsewhere.
 Massoud stated that his men needed battlefield organisation skills and so picked out the best of his junior commanders to be trained by the British.
 Here KMS was involved and they organized flights to be sent out to secret MI6 and CIA bases in Oman and Saudi Arabia to train.
 There the Afghan commanders were trained in sabotage, reconnaissance, attack planning, arson, and how to use explosive devices and heavy artillery, such as mortars.
 The next stage was how to attack aircraft and lay anti-aircraft and anti-armour ambushes.